sppsps/VGG-16-classification/README.md

 ## Training
 For training this model, mini-batch gradient descent optimizer is used, with learning rate 0.01 and momentum 0.9.
-Categorical loss Function is used as the loss function, batch size of 64, and I ran it for 50 epochs, resulting in training accuracy of 83%, validation accuracy of 73%.
+Categorical loss Function is used as the loss function, batch size of 64, and ran it for 50 epochs, resulting in training accuracy of 83%, validation accuracy of 73%.
 An ealry stop can also be used with regard to validation loss.
-Finalle, I have plotted the accuracy vs epochs with loss function which is shown using matplotlib.pyplot in the loss_plot.py script
+Finally, We have plotted the accuracy vs epochs with loss function which is shown using matplotlib.pyplot in the loss_plot.py script.